 For the second point, critics point to examples of companies that are leading the charge with cutting edge customer service technology: Amazon with Mayday, AmEx with their CafeX project, USAA with mobile biometrics.
 These projects leave Web Call-Backs in the dust and are indeed inspiring.
 They remind me of the William Gibson quote: “The future has already arrived, it’s just not evenly distributed.”

 But while it’s terrific that we have some companies that are able to lead the charge with new customer service technology, it’s important to recognize that in the VAST majority of companies, the call center department lives in a much more constrained world.
 They don’t have the budget or ambition to take on any kind of R&D effort.
 They have appetite — at best — for bite-sized, risk-free, low-cost solutions.

 It’s a totally viable (and exciting!) business model to design stuff for the AmEx’s and USAA’s of the world.
 We obviously need people pushing on that envelope.
 But there is a separate, and equally important, challenge around helping the other 99%.
 If the only solution offered to companies is a large scale project, many will simply never find room in the budget or schedule.

 An Incremental Approach Wins the Day

 I feel that it is important to have an incremental approach on the market, and that’s been our philosophy at Fonolo.
-Visual IVR has always been part of our cloud-based call-back solution.
+Web Call-Backs have always been part of our cloud-based call-back solution.
 This system is unique in that it provides self-contained components that can be dropped into a web site or mobile app very quickly, making the deployment quite easy.

 Here is a video case study of a credit union that used Fonolo’s Web Rescue and Mobile Rescue to help improve engagement with younger consumers: